skojaku/scola/docs/source/index.rst

    pip install pytest && python -m pytest

 If you fail to pass the test, please check if ``cvxpy`` is correctly installed.
-We recommend to read `the instructions for installing cvxpy <https://ajfriendcvxpy.readthedocs.io/en/latest/install/>`_.

 Getting Started